The Great Fire of London’s OTHER monument | The Golden Boy of Pye Corner

 Or to read more of Metro Girl’s history posts, click here.

-Posted on 25 April 2015, in Art, History, London, Tourist Attractions and tagged 18th century, City of London, Golden Boy of Pye Corner, Great Fire Of London, history, london, London history, Smithfield, The Fortune Of War.
+Posted on 25 Apr 2015, in art, History, London, Tourist Attractions and tagged 18th century, City of London, Great Fire Of London, Smithfield.
 Bookmark the permalink.
 5 Comments.